Zuzanna Ginczanka: Kraków period

 In September 1942 Michał Weinzieher, Ginczanka's husband, decided to leave Lviv to escape the internment in the Lwów Ghetto.
-They moved to Kraków in the hope that the large city where he was unknown would provide him the anonymity necessary for survival on false papers.
-His own younger brother had already been murdered two years earlier by the Soviets in the Katyn Massacre, and Weinzieher was literally running away from death.
-During his stay in Kraków with the Güntner family Weinzieher (unwisely for the times) continued to pursue his left-wing political activism and continued to maintain contacts with underground left-wing political parties.
-It is here, and in these circumstances, that he was joined a few months later by his wife, Zuzanna Ginczanka, whose false papers indicated that she was a person of Armenian nationality.
-The few months that separated her and her husband's arrival in Kraków were spent by Ginczanka with Woźniakowski at his aunt's in Felsztyn, 97 kilometres to the south-west of Lviv, where Ginczanka was presented as Woźniakowski's fiancée.
-The false papers on which Ginczanka and Weinzieher travelled were provided in both cases by Janusz Woźniakowski.
+They moved to Kraków in the hope that a large city where he was unknown would provide him the anonymity necessary for survival on false papers.
+His younger brother had already been killed two years earlier by the Soviets in the Katyn Massacre, and Weinzieher was literally running away from death.
+During his stay in Kraków with the Güntner family, Weinzieher—unwisely for the times—continued to pursue his left-wing political activism and to maintain contacts with underground left-wing political parties.
+It is here, and in these circumstances, that he was joined a few months later by Ginczanka, whose false papers indicated that she was of Armenian nationality.

+In the few months between Weinzieher's and Ginczanka's arrivals in Kraków, she spent time with Woźniakowski at his aunt's home in Felsztyn, 97 km (60.27 mi) southwest of Lviv, where she was presented as his fiancée.
+Woźniakowski also provided the false papers on which Ginczanka and Weinzieher travelled.

 In Kraków Ginczanka occupied a room next door to Weinzieher's, spending most of her time in bed.
-According to her hosts, Ginczanka used to say that "My creative juices flow from my laziness".
-Here her most frequent visitor was Janusz Woźniakowski, but she also maintained close contacts with the noted painter, Helena Cygańska-Walicka (1913–1989), the wife of the art historian Michał Walicki, Anna Rawicz, and others.
-Because even on rare outings in the street Ginczanka was attracting the unwelcome attention of passers-by with her exotic beauty, she decided to change her hideaway by moving to the (then suburban) spa locality of Swoszowice on the southern outskirts of Kraków, where she joined up with a childhood friend of hers from Równe, Blumka Fradis, who was herself at the time hiding there from the Nazis.
+According to her hosts, Ginczanka used to say, "My creative juices flow from my laziness".
+Her most frequent visitor was Woźniakowski, but she also maintained close contacts with the noted painter Helena Cygańska-Walicka (1913–1989), the wife of art historian Michał Walicki, Anna Rawicz, and others.
+Because Ginczanka's exotic beauty, even on her rare outings on the street, was attracting the unwelcome attention of passers-by, she decided to change her hideaway by moving to the then-suburban spa locality of Swoszowice on the southern outskirts of Kraków, joining up with a childhood friend from Równe, Blumka Fradis, who was also hiding there from the Nazis.

-At the beginning of 1944, apparently by pure accident, Janusz Woźniakowski was arrested in a mass łapanka or random round-up of Polish citizens in the street.
-The laundry receipt found on his person indicated the address of Ginczanka's old hideout, no longer occupied by her but a place where Woźniakowski continued to live with Weinzieher.
-During a search of the premises, which a bloodied Woźniakowski was made to witness, Ginczanka's husband, Michał Weinzieher, was additionally arrested.
-On 6 April 1944 an announcement issued by the "Summary Tribunal of the Security Police" (Standgericht der Sicherheitspolizei) appeared pasted on the walls of Kraków listing 112 people sentenced to death: the first 33 were those on whom the sentence of death had already been carried out, the rest were those awaiting execution.
-Janusz Woźniakowski's name is the fifth on the list.
-Michał Weinzieher's is further down.
+At the beginning of 1944, apparently by pure accident, Woźniakowski was arrested in a mass łapanka or random round-up of Polish citizens on the street.
+A laundry receipt found on him indicated the address of Ginczanka's old hideout, no longer occupied by her but where Woźniakowski continued to live with Weinzieher.
+During a search of the premises, which a bloodied Woźniakowski was made to witness, Ginczanka's husband was arrested.
+On 6 April 1944, an announcement issued by the Summary Tribunal of the Security Police (Standgericht der Sicherheitspolizei) was pasted on the walls of Kraków, listing 112 people sentenced to death, on the first 33 of whom the sentence of death had already been carried out.
+Woźniakowski's name was fifth on the list, Weinzieher's further down.